Connect SoCal FAQs

 What is SCAG?

-Founded in 1965, the Southern California Association of Governments (SCAG) is an association of local governments and agencies that voluntarily convene as a forum to address regional issues.
-Under federal law, SCAG is designated as a metropolitan planning organization (MPO) and under state law as a regional transportation planning agency and a council of governments.
+Founded in 1965, the Southern California Association of Governments (SCAG) is an association of local governments and agencies that voluntarily convene to create holistic plans that achieve unified goals and elevate the region.
+Under federal law, SCAG is designated as a metropolitan planning organization and under state law as a regional transportation planning agency and a council of governments.

 The SCAG region encompasses six counties (Imperial, Los Angeles, Orange, Riverside, San Bernardino and Ventura) and 191 cities in an area covering more than 38,000 square miles.

-The agency develops long-range regional transportation plans that include sustainable communities strategies and growth forecasts, regional transportation improvement programs, regional housing needs allocations, and a portion of the South Coast Air Quality management plans.
+The agency develops long-range regional transportation plans that include sustainable communities strategies and growth forecasts, regional transportation improvement programs, regional housing needs allocations, and a portion of the Air Quality Management Plans in the South Coast Air Quality Management District.

 What is Connect SoCal 2024?

-Connect SoCal 2024 (also known as the 2024 Regional Transportation Plan/Sustainable Communities Strategy or RTP/SCS) represents the vision for Southern California’s future, including policies, strategies, and projects for advancing the region’s mobility, economy, and sustainability through 2050.
-The plan details how the region will address its transportation and land use challenges and opportunities in order to achieve its regional emissions standards and greenhouse gas (GHG) reduction targets.
-Connect SoCal 2024 will build from the policy direction established in Connect SoCal 2020 as well as more recent policy direction from SCAG’s Regional Council to reflect emerging issues such as equity, resilience, and the economy.
+Connect SoCal 2024 (also known as the 2024 -2050 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS or the “Plan”), represents the vision for Southern California’s future, including policies, strategies, and projects for advancing the region’s mobility, economy, and sustainability through 2050.
+The plan details how the region will address its transportation and land use challenges and opportunities to achieve its regional emissions standards and greenhouse gas (GHG) reduction targets.
+Connect SoCal 2024 builds from the policy direction established in Connect SoCal 2020 as well as more recent policy direction from SCAG’s Regional Council policy committees and special subcommittees to reflect emerging issues such as equity, resilience, and the economy.

-The components of Connect SoCal 2024 are required by federal and state legislation and is an important planning document for the region, allowing project sponsors to qualify for federal funding.
+Connect SoCal 2024 is required by federal and state legislation to qualify project sponsors for federal funding.
 SCAG is required to update this long-range planning document every four years.

 What is included in Connect SoCal 2024?